sbenhoff007/docker-for-developers-create-and-manage-docker-containers-4009272/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
+	- Docker Desktop
+    - VSCode
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]

 ## Instructor

-Instructor name

-Instructor description
+Shelley Benhoff

+Shelley Benhoff is an author, Docker Captain, and co-owner at HoffsTech, LLC.

+Shelley has over 25 years of experience in tech as a developer, trainer, author, and speaker.
+She has a passion for sharing knowledge to support developer success through content creation, publications, and speaking engagements.
+As a moderator, Shelley has managed several online developer communities to provide a safe space for developers to discuss their learning process, career goals, and challenges.

-Check out my other courses on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/).
+Check out my other courses on [LinkedIn Learning](https://www.linkedin.com/learning/instructors/shelley-benhoff).

 [0]: # (Replace these placeholder URLs with actual course URLs)